souradeepdeofficial/Ecom-Express-Sales-Analysis/README.md

 The dataset consists of three CSV files: Customers, Orders, and Products, along with a Power BI dashboard that brings the analysis together.

-Key Insights
+Key Insights:
-1. Revenue and Sales Performance
-1. Total Revenue: ₹1.25B
-2. Total Sales Value: ₹1.77B
-3. Total Orders: 15.69K
-4. Average Order Value (AOV): ₹112.85K
+1. Revenue and Sales Performance: Total Revenue: ₹1.25B, Total Sales Value: ₹1.77B, Total Orders: 15.69K, Average Order Value (AOV): ₹112.85K
-2. Cancellations & Lost Revenue
+2. Cancellations & Lost Revenue: Cancellation Rate: 29.72%, Lost Revenue: ₹525.42M
-A. Cancellation Rate: 29.72%
-B. Lost Revenue: ₹525.42M
-3. Top States by Revenue (These regions show the strongest buyer activity and can be targeted for marketing and seasonal campaigns.)
+3. Top States by Revenue: Maharashtra, Gujarat, Rajasthan.
+These regions show the strongest buyer activity and can be targeted for marketing and seasonal campaigns.
-A. Maharashtra
-B. Gujarat
-C. Rajasthan
-4. Best-Performing Categories (These categories drive most of the business and have consistent demand.)
+4. Best-Performing Categories: Laptops, Mobiles, Headphones.
+These categories drive most of the business and have consistent demand.
-A. Laptops
-B. Mobiles
-C. Headphones
 5. Revenue Trend Over Time: The revenue chart shows steady performance across 2024 with noticeable spikes during key months, likely linked to promotions or seasonal events.

-Data Model
-The analysis is built on three key tables:
+The data model of this analysis is built on three key tables:
 1. Customers include customer profile details like city, state, phone brand, and operating system.
 2. Orders include purchase date, product, customer, quantity, and delivery status.
 3. Products include product name, category, price, rating, and number of ratings.